-If the family does not provide the required documents or information within the required time period (plus any extensions), the family will be sent a notice of termination (See Chapter 12).
+If the family does not provide the required documents or information within the required time period (plus any extensions), it will receive a notice of termination (See Chapter 12).

 Additionally, HUD recommends that at annual reexaminations PHAs ask whether the participant, or any member of the tenant's household, is subject to a lifetime sex offender registration requirement in any state [Notice PIH 2012-28].